 Activity Embedded Assessments Activities Page two is a review of radio wave properties that have been previously taught.
 Clarify if students have any questions before moving on.
 Ask: What do you think it was like to send a message by Morse Code during an emergency?
-Day I: Continue with direct instruction and discussion using pages 2 - 6 of the presentation to give students background on the history of radio communication.
-After reviewing page 6, there is a link embedded to go to the Learn Morse Code website. a.
+Continue with direct instruction and discussion using pages 2 - 6 of the presentation to give students background on the history of radio communication.
+After reviewing page 6, there is a link embedded to go to the Learn Morse Code website.
 When students are on the website they should click the learn tab.
-Then have the students click "Legend," to open the Morse Code key. b.
-It is best to slow the speed down to WPM at the beginning. c.
-Allow students feel comfortable, allow one partner to wear headphones and try to determine the secret messages their partner is sending them.
+Then have the students click "Legend," to open the Morse Code key.
+It is best to slow the speed down to WPM at the beginning.
+Allow students to practice decoding.
+Once students feel comfortable, allow one partner to wear headphones and try to determine the secret messages their partner is sending them.
 It is important that students can't see each other's screens.
 In addition, address the importance of sending school appropriate messages before letting students begin.
 Wrap-up Day I with pages 7-9 of the Presentation.
 Whole class discussion.
 Feel free to use the questions below or come up with your own.
 What do we mean by the "Radio Spectrum"?
 How do we use the Radio Spectrum every day?
 Who can remind us of what allocation means?
 What does it mean to regulate the radio spectrum?
-Why is it important to regulate the spectrum?
 What do you think would happen if we didn't have any regulations?
 Ask: What is your plan?
-Ask: Why did you Day 2: Bell-ringer: Have students complete the bell-ringer, a prerecorded Morse Code message they have to decode.
+Ask: Why did you select those Bell-ringer: Have students complete the bell-ringer, a prerecorded Morse Code message they have to decode.
 Remind students of what they learned yesterday.
 One way to do this is to have students talk in small groups about what they learned.
 After a few minutes go around the room allowing each group to contribute one thing until yesterday's class is summarized.
-Investigate Blocking Radio Waves Activity select those materials? b.
+Investigate Blocking Radio Waves Activity Hand out student pages and go over instructions and show students where the materials are located. materials? b.
 Either assign groups or allow students to select their own group.
 It is important that each group have two cell phones so